 Disclosure: The links present in this article direct you to amazon.com.
 As an Amazon Associate I earn from qualifying purchases.
 For more information see our About section.

 Who knows how Google will rank this article with the very mention of Hitler!

 Players are secretly divided into two teams – liberals and fascists, with one player being Hitler.
-Only the facists know who Hitler is, but Hitler doesn’t know which teams the other players are on.
+Only the fascists know who Hitler is, but Hitler doesn’t know which teams the other players are on.
 The aim of the game for the fascists is to get Hitler elected as Chancellor, the liberals aim is to either kill Hitler or get 5 liberal laws passed.

 One round consists of players electing a President and a Chancellor who will work in tandem to enact a ‘law’ from a shuffled deck of law cards.
-If the government passes a fascist law, players must try to figure out if they were betrayed by the facists or just unlucky with how the cards fell.
+If the government passes a fascist law, players must try to figure out if they were betrayed by the fascists or just unlucky with how the cards fell.
 Secret Hitler also features new government powers that can be used as more law cards are placed.
-The fascists can use those powers to create chaos unless players on the libral side can figure out, and thwart secret Hitler from being elected.
+The fascists can use those powers to create chaos unless players on the liberal side can figure out, and thwart secret Hitler from being elected.

 It is difficult to explain, but super fun to play.
 When playing this the other night, I was Hitler twice in a row which made for a hilarious game.
 At one point playing this I over heard one of my friends saying ‘I really want to be Hitler’.
 You don’t hear that very often!
 Trying to hold in the laughter from this game was very difficult.

 No. Players 4+